jay-gleeson/site/README.md

 ## Vercel Deployment 🌐
 You can view the live deployment of the project here: [https://site-azure-one.vercel.app/](https://site-azure-one.vercel.app/).

-## Features 🛠️
-- Built with **Next.js** 🚀 for server-side rendering and static site generation.
-- Styled using **Tailwind CSS** 🎨 for rapid UI development.
-- Written in **TypeScript** 📝 for type safety and better developer experience.

 ## Getting Started 🚀
 1. Clone the repository:
     ```bash